whosonfirst/go-reader-database-sql/README.md

 ## Important

-Work in progress.
-Documentation to follow.
+This package has been deprecated.
+Its functionality has been moved in to the [whosonfirst/go-reader/v2](https://github.com/whosonfirst/go-reader) package.

 ## Example